Discover all the tax services we offer

 If electing to be classified as an association taxable as a corporation, the foreign limited liability company will be subject to foreign corporation reporting requirements (including Form 5471 and Form 926 as described above).
 If electing to be classified as a partnership, the foreign limited liability company will be subject to foreign partnership reporting requirements (including Form 8865 as described above).

-If electing to be classified as a disregarded entity, the foreign limited liability company does not file a separate tax return, but instead the tax attributes of the limited liability company flow through to the US income tax return of the single owner of such limited liability company.
+But, If electing to be classified as a disregarded entity, the foreign limited liability company does not file a separate tax return; instead, the tax attributes of the limited liability company flow through to the US income tax return of the single owner of such limited liability company.

 Form 8858

-A US citizen who is the single owner of a “disregarded entity” foreign limited liability company generally is required to file Form 8858, “Information Return of U.S. Persons With Respect to Foreign Disregarded Entities (FDEs) and Foreign Branches (FBs)”.
-Form 8858 is filed with the US citizen’s income tax return.
+A US citizen who is the single owner of a “disregarded entity” foreign limited liability company generally is required to file Form 8858, “Information Return of U.S. Persons With Respect to Foreign Disregarded Entities (FDEs) and Foreign Branches (FBs)

 A US citizen generally is required to file Form 3520 when: